apache/celeborn/docs/migration.md

     | POST /sendWorkerEvent    | POST /api/v1/workers/events              |                                                  |

-  - The mappings of the old APIs to the new APIs for Worker:
+  - The mappings of the old APIs to the new APIs for Worker, see the worker openapi spec (openapi/openapi-client/src/main/openapi3/worker_rest_v1.yaml) in the repo for details.

     | Old API                        | New API                                  | Note                                        |
     |--------------------------------|------------------------------------------|---------------------------------------------|